About Us

 About Our Purpose

 There is a mass exodus of folks leaving the Church.
 Catholic culture and familial influences are largely ineffective in forming faithful, committed Catholics.
 Attending weekend Mass and catechism have proven entirely inept as well.
 Even attending Catholic schools and involvement with youth groups have proven to have no effect on retaining Catholics.
 The call for a new evangelization within the Church went out, but nothing really changed in most places.
 Most dioceses and parishes neither understand the new evangelism nor make it a priority.
-Indeed, most grassroots movements to respond to the call are either ignored or even quashed.
+Indeed, most grassroots movements to respond to the call are ignored or even quashed.

 Of course, there are effective exceptions.
 Good work is being done in many places.
 There are resources.
 An impassioned pastor can do wonders.
 Some programs are powerful as well.
 But most parishes don’t have such a pastor, and most programs aren’t meant to maintain long-term formation and support for living, growing disciples.
+We must embrace strategies for serious ongoing formation.

 About VW Malzahn